XCSoar/website/_posts/2026-08-15-xcsoar-7-dot-45-released.md

 ## Weather

 [SkySight](https://skysight.io), [EDL](https://www.edl-soaring.com/), and
-[XCTherm](https://xctherm.com) can now be shown directly on map pages.
+[XC Therm](https://xctherm.com) can now be shown directly on map pages.

 They use the same basic controls as RASP: choose a layer and forecast time for each page, then adjust them from the cursor bar at the bottom of the map.